wonkodv/wonkodv.github.io/content/submodule.md

 +++
-title = "Submodules in Git"
-description = "When to use submodules in git" date  = "2021-01-05" taxonomies.category=["Programming"]
+title               = "Submodules in Git" description         = "When to use submodules in git" date                = "2021-01-05" taxonomies.category = ["Programming"]
-taxonomies.tags=["Git"]
+taxonomies.tags     = ["git"]
 +++

 # Should you use submodules in Git?